Black American Studies Director

 108 Rogers-Stout Hall

-Dr. Daryl A. Carter is the director of Africana Studies and a professor of history at East Tennessee State University.
+Dr. Daryl A. Carter is the director of Black American Studies and a professor of history at East Tennessee State University.
 He has taught numerous courses and students in the program during his career at ETSU.
 As a trained historian in American political history and African American history, Dr. Carter brings a deep knowledge and understanding of the complexities of African American history.
 He is the author of the highly regarded Brother Bill: President Clinton And The Politics of Race and Class, published by The University of Arkansas Press.
 Currently, Dr. Carter is working on a book length examination of American liberalism, Edward M. Kennedy, and the United States since 1980.
 Dr. Carter holds a B.S. in Political Science and M.A. in History from East Tennessee State University.
 He earned his Ph.D. in American history at The University of Memphis.
 He lives in Johnson City, Tennessee, with his wife and children.

 103 Burleson Hall